gkoberger/flask-heroku/README.md

 This is a basic Flask project with all the fixins that's ready to be pushed to Heroku.

+I'll clean it up eventually, move things out of app.py and make a script for initiating it.
+But this is a start, I suppose?

 LOCAL SETUP
 -----------
 (Soon I'll turn this into a script.. probably)